papstchaka/image_classification/README.md

 Pipeline provides various options to use it.
 It is built very modular, so you can insert and use all the scripts in `script`-folder independently.
 Going through them step-by-step

 ### import_data.py
+Manages the import of training data and labels, splitting it into training and validation sets.
 #### init class
 inits the class
 * required parameter
 ```
     path:           - path to the dataset (as described above) - String
 ```
 * optional parameter
 ```
     NUM_IMAGES:     - number of images that shall be used to train the model.
 Helps during testing process to avoid the model from taking too much time during training - Integer - default = -1 --> all
 ```
 #### import_raw_data()
 refactors the required folder structure and imports the data from the files